manuelkiessling/manuel.kiessling.net/content/tutorial-react-single-page-applications-spa-with-a-serverless-aws-lambda-backend-and-terraform-infrastructure-as-code.md

     [{"content":"Hello, World.","id":"123abc"}]

 Looks good.
 However, using an application through *curl* isn't exactly fun.
 Time to finally write a nice React frontend!

+# The frontend: Building a Single-Page Application with React and Redux